facebook/zstd/programs/zstd.1.md

     _note_ : at the time of this writing, `--adapt` can remain stuck at low speed when combined with multiple worker threads (>=2).
 * `--stream-size=#` :
-    When handling input from a stream, `zstd` must guess how large the source size will be when optimizing compression parameters.
-This option sets the pledged source size of a stream to eliminate that guesswork.
-Note that the pledged size must be exact;
+    Sets the pledged source size of input coming from a stream.
+This value must be exact, as it will be included in the produced frame header.
+Incorrect stream sizes will cause an error.
-    incorrect stream sizes will cause an error.
+    This information will be used to better optimize compression parameters, resulting in better and potentially faster compression, especially for smaller source sizes.
 * `--rsyncable` :
     `zstd` will periodically synchronize the compression state to make the compressed file more rsync-friendly.
 There is a negligible impact to